Design 1001 ship

-The Design 1001 ship (full name Emergency Fleet Corporation Design 1001) was a wood-hulled cargo ship design approved for production by the United States Shipping Board's Emergency Fleet Corporation (EFT) in World War I. They were referred to as the "Ferris"-type after its designer, naval architect Theodore E. Ferris.
+The Design 1001 ship (full name Emergency Fleet Corporation Design 1001) was a wood-hulled cargo ship design approved for production by the United States Shipping Board's Emergency Fleet Corporation (EFC) in World War I. They were referred to as the "Ferris"-type after its designer, naval architect Theodore E. Ferris.
 Most ships were completed in 1918 or 1919.
 Many ships were completed as barges or as hulls.

+Design

+Although the basic hull structure was wooden, the design made some use of steel reinforcement for added strength.
+There were two versions of the design, according to the local wood supplies available for construction: one for shipyards on the Atlantic and the Gulf of Mexico, to be made from yellow pine, and the other for Pacific coast shipyards, to be made from Douglas fir.
+Except for some details of construction, the two versions were basically similar, with nearly identical specifications.